-Richard is a full time investment manager from Toronto, Canada.
-But when he is not trading equities or reading research reports, he is a Part-Time Audiophile and by all account, a very serious one!
+Richard Mak is a full time investment manager.
+When he is not trading equities or reading research reports, he is himself a Part-Time Audiophile—and by all account—a very serious one!

-His journey started when he was 12 years old, when little boys were playing with their Apple II computers or roaming the playground, Richard was spinning vinyl on Luxman system and a JBL Speaker.
-The hobby pretty much stuck with him his entire life, and he has built a big part of his social life around audio and music.
-Well, that and wine.
+Richard journey started when he was twelve years old in Hong Kong, when little boys were playing with their Apple II computers or roaming the playground, he was spinning vinyl on Luxman system and a JBL speaker.
+The hobby pretty much stuck with Richard his entire life, and he has since built a big part of his social life around audio and music.
+Well—that, and wine.

 As such audio and music have been a blessing to Richard, as he has met more people through audio than anything else in life, which is why he continues actively promote his audio club.

 Richard has been writing reviews for about 10 years.
-He is currently the Senior Analog Writer at Mono & Stereo, and a contributing writer to Part-Time Audiophile.
+He is currently the Analog Editor at Mono & Stereo, and Editor-at-large to Part-Time Audiophile.
 He has also written for TONEAudio and Dagogo.com.
 Richard’s focus is with analog audio, he has set up over 2500+ turntable cartridges in his lifetime; AnalogMagik is his own proprietary solution to the challenge of cartridge setup.

 To recreate music as close to live music as possible.
 Richard room’s, however, is not designed for solo listening although he does have a “sweet spot”.
 He wanted his dedicated room to resemble a comfortable living space where he can enjoy music together with his family and his friends, which is why he has built a wine cellar to the left and an open bar to the right.
 Many in the industry have been invited to Richard’s listening parties, which he believes to be much more fun than solo listening.